Please note that our Community Spaces grants budget for 2019 is now fully allocated.

-Community spaces are simply places where people gather together for all sorts of reasons, such as:
+In our terms, community spaces are simply places, where people gather together to share time for all sorts of reasons such as:

 - for events, recreation and entertainment;